 Every major beauty brand started with a unique vision and the right partner.
 Aura is here to help you get it right the first time.

-Whether you’re building a serum, balm, or hair care system, we’re more than a manufacturer—we’re a launch partner who understands the full journey.
+Whether you’re building a serum, balm, or hair care system, we’re more than a service provider—we’re a launch partner who understands the full journey.

 Frequently Asked Questions